Estimated reading time: 5 minutes

 Sydney – Summer night in the harbor

-As the first major city to ring in the new year, all eyes will be on Sydney as one of the night’s first celebrations kick off.
+As the first major city to ring in the new year, all eyes will be on Sydney as one of the night’s first celebrations kicks off.

 While many vantage points are free to enter, others are ticketed – with tickets going on sale and selling out months before the big night.
-For a more private experience, book a cruise to take in the display from the water or charter a private yacht.
+For a more private experience, book a cruise to take in the display from the water.